gbetibienvenu/binary_trees/README.md

-# This is project is done with two participant
+# This is project is done with two participants

+BIENVENU GBETI and IZUOKWU CHIOMA